Top Banks in Egypt

 The Central Bank of Egypt (CBE) was established in 1961 as the country’s central monetary authority.
 In addition to regulating banks in Egypt, the other functions of the country’s central bank include:

-According to Moody’s, the Egyptian banking system is stable due to the country’s improving economy.
+According to Moody’s, the Egyptian banking system is stable, due to the country’s improving economy.
 The rating agency expects domestic economic growth to pick up and loan performance to remain broadly resilient.
 Banks in Egypt will also benefit from a stable deposit base.

 Established in 1977, Credit Agricole provides retail, corporate, and investment banking services.
 The bank operates through various segments: Investment, Retail, and Asset and Liability Management.
 Based in Cairo, it is a subsidiary of the Crédit Agricole Group.
-It employs around 2,340 employees and oversees 79 branches.
+It employs around 2,340 people and oversees 79 branches.

 As of 2016, total assets of the bank were US$2.62 billion and net profit was US$101.20 million.

 Incorporated in 1982, HSBC Bank Egypt is a subsidiary of HSBC Holdings Plc.
 In 2001, it changed its name to HSBC Bank Egypt S.A.E. from Egyptian British Bank.
 The bank conducts its operations through Small, Medium. and Large Enterprises, Investment, Individuals, and Other Activities segments.
 It manages 60 branches and seven small units.
 Based in Cairo, it employs around 1,800 staff.

 As of 2016, total assets of the HSBC Group amounted to US$857 billion.
 In 2017, net profit of HSBC Bank Egypt was US$305 million.

 Founded in 1957, Alex Bank operates as a subsidiary of Intesa Sanpaolo S.P.A.
 Headquartered in Cairo, the bank employs around 4,700 staff and manages 210 branches in Egypt.